How to read your solar bill

-Customers with an eligible electric service agreement ID(s) will be notified of their status along with their expected transition date to the new TOU rate via bill messages and letters in November 2019.
-As described in PG&E’s advice letter 5039-E-A (PDF, 597 KB), Commercial and Industrial customers will be transitioned annually in November and Agricultural customers will be transitioned annually in March.
+Customers with one or more electric service agreement ID(s) eligible for Solar TOU Period Grandfathering will be notified of their status along with their grandfathering expiration date via bill messages and letters in advance of the mandatory default transition dates for all other Non-Residential customers.
+As described in PG&E’s advice letter 5039-E-A (PDF, 597 KB), Commercial and Industrial customers will be transitioned to the new TOU rate periods annually in November and Agricultural customers will be transitioned annually in March, after their Solar TOU Period Grandfathering expiration date.
 Reminder: all Solar TOU Period Grandfathering will end in 2027.

 For more information about Solar TOU Period Grandfathering, review PG&E’s Electric Rule 1 (PDF, 2 MB) in the section titled “BEHIND-THE-METER SOLAR TOU PERIOD GRANDFATHERING.”
 To speak with a representative, contact the Solar Customer Service Center at 877-743-4112.

 2 For a limited set of customers, the 10-year grandfathering may start at the PTO for capacity added to an existing system.
 This would apply to customers who applied for interconnection between January 23, 2017 and January 31, 2017 for non-Public Agency customers and between January 23, 2017 and December 31, 2017 for Public Agency customers per CPUC Resolution E 5053.

 3 "Public Agencies" are defined as public schools, colleges and universities; federal, state, county and city government agencies; municipal utilities; public water and/or sanitation agencies; and joint powers authorities.